ispras/dedoc/docs/source/dedoc_api_usage/api.rst

         * **true** -- if any text is detected in a PDF file, Dedoc assumes that textual layer is detected and it is correct.
 Much faster but less accurate.
         * **false** -- use the textual layer classifier to detect textual layer and prove its correctness.

+    * - need_gost_frame_analysis
+      - true, false
+      - false
+      - This option is used to enable GOST (Russian government standard) frame recognition for PDF documents or images.
+        The GOST frame recognizer is used recognize and ignore GOST frame on images and PDF documents without correct textual layer.

     * - language
       - rus, eng, rus+eng, fra, spa